mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 Over the course of this thesis, TaMaRa was successfully written from the ground up as a Yosys plugin.
 This plugin consists of around 2,300 lines of C++20, and introduces one new command to Yosys: `tamara_tmr`.

-=== Yosys background
-Yosys supports dynamically loading plugins at runtime.
-These plugins are compiled against the Yosys codebase, and are compiled into Unix shared objects (.so files).
-This allows users to define and register custom passes and frontends within the main Yosys application, without having to trouble the upstream maintainers with the maintenance of new code.
-This is precisely why the Yosys authors advised TaMaRa to be implemented as a Yosys plugin, rather than as an upstream contribution @Engelhardt2024.
-This plugin system is a unique and powerful part of Yosys, and one of the main advantages of the tool being open-source.
-End users are free to design and implement their own plugins, under their own choice of licence, to extend Yosys in any way they see fit.
-Comparatively, proprietary tools are limited to rather simple Tcl scripting, as was used by Benites
-@Benites2018.

-TaMaRa registers itself with Yosys by extending the `Yosys::Pass` interface, using a main `struct TamaraTMRPass` in `tamara_tmr_pass.cpp`.

-TaMaRa operates at the netlist level, which in the context of Yosys means operating on RTL Intermediate Language (RTLIL) circuits.
-In the Yosys hierarchy, RTLIL sits between the frontend and backend: it is generated by a Verilog frontend, optimised, then transformed into an FPGA-specific or ASIC-specific netlist using a backend.
-RTLIL is implemented as a set of C++ classes that describe the general structure of a netlist as wires (`RTLIL::Wire`) and cells (`RTLIL::Cell`).
-Wires may potentially be multi-bit, which introduces a challenge as TaMaRa voters are single-bit.
-Groups of wires and cells can be bundled into a module (`RTLIL::Module`).
-Modules are arranged in a tree structure, where the root of the tree is known as the top module.
-RTLIL is one of the most important and powerful parts of Yosys, because it allows plugins like TaMaRa to operate on a common intermediate representation of a circuit netlist, irrespective of the user's choice of input RTL language and/or output type.
-This means that TaMaRa can operate exactly the same for a user using VHDL for a Lattice iCE40 FPGA, and a user using Verilog for a Skywater 130 nm ASIC.
-RTLIL's importance is further elaborated on by Wolf @Wolf2013 and Shah et al. @Shah2019.
-In essence, the unique combination of Yosys being open-source, its runtime plugin system, and its RTLIL intermediate language is what makes it a powerful platform to develop TaMaRa for.

 TaMaRa is currently designed to only operate on one module, that being the top module.
 This is typical of space applications.
 For example, consider a Verilog top module called `cpu_top` that contains a 32-bit RISC-V CPU, along with its register file, ALU, memory and instruction decoder.
 To ensure full rad-hard reliability in